sensorium/Mozzi/README.md

 Work-in-progress, no finished port, yet.

-- Atomic operations not implemented.
-For now I hope I can get away with it due to 32-bitiness.
-Mid-term I hope updateControl() will be called from the main loop, obsoleting the need for atomic blocks
 - Since flash memory is not built into the ESP8266, but connected, externally, it is much too slow for keeping wave tables, audio samples, etc. Instead, these are kept in RAM on this platform.
-  - TODO: Does Mozzi actually still need the pgm_read_byte_near, etc. functions?
-I have read that current GCC versions support regular addressing of flash memory, out of the box?
-- TODO: The update control period is rather inexact on ESP8266, as it can only be specified in millisecond resolution.
-This would be fixed, if updateControl() is called from the main loop.
-- Asynchronous analog reads are not implemnted. mozziAnalogRead() relays to analogRead().
+- Asynchronous analog reads are not implemented. mozziAnalogRead() relays to analogRead().
-- AUDIO_INPUT is not implemeted.
+- AUDIO_INPUT is not implemented.
+- twi_nonblock is not ported
 - Several audio output modes exist, only PDM_VIA_SERIAL is tested, yet:
   - PDM_VIA_SERIAL: Output is coded using pulse density modulation, and sent via GPIO2 (Serial1 tx).
-    - TODO: Test timing/tuning.
-Do we need to account for start/stop bits?
     - This output mode uses timer1 for queuing audio sample, so that timer is not available for other uses.
     - Note that this mode has slightly lower effective analog output range, due to start/stop bits being added to the output stream
   - PDM_VIA_I2S: Output is coded using pulse density modulation, and sent via the I2S pins.
 The I2S data out pin (which is also "RX") will have the output, but *all* I2S output pins (RX, GPIO2 and GPIO15) will be